paretoman/votekit/src/pages/architecture.md

 layout: default
 ---

 The architecture tries to be context-oriented toward the task to be performed.
 The client level has uses of the application.
 The application has five main parts: user input, game commands, game model, election model, and visualization.
 These are roughly in order of program control.
 Input gets processed to output.
 Also, there is a Model-View-Controller (MVC) architecture.
 Sim is a mix of model and view right now.
-DraggableManager and Menu are controllers.
+ClickDrag and Menu are controllers.
 Viz is view.
 Also, there are libraries and documentation.
 That is a high level overview and below we address each item in the src folder.

 A good reference for MVC is the first chapter of Pattern-Oriented Software Architecture by Buschmann in 1996.